-2 Under the Alteration of Statutory Designations Order 2006, a reference in any law to the Department of Agriculture is read and construed as a reference to the department of the Public Service with the designation “Department of Agriculture and Food”, unless the contrary intention appears in the law or the context of the reference otherwise requires.
+2 Under the Alteration of Statutory Designations Order 2006 a reference in any law to the Department of Agriculture is read and construed as a reference to the Department of Agriculture and Food.

-3 At the time this compilation was prepared, the Minister was called the Minister for Agriculture and Food.
+3 The designation of Ministers may be altered by the Governor under the Alterations of Statutory Designations Act 1974.
+As at the date of this reprint the former Minister for Agriculture is known as the Minister for Agriculture and Food.

 4 Repealed by the Conservation and Land Management Act 1984 s.
 147.